lessmad/lessmad.github.com/source/blog/2014-05-16-ember-js-from-mockups-to-the-code.html.markdown

 point, no need to create an `App.IndexView` class, we will rely on the default one provided by Ember.

+[TODO: is this right? i think the body is written as if you had `each item`]
 ```handlebars
 <script type="text/x-handlebars" data-template-name="index">
   {{#each}}